Kate Ceberano: 2010s: Kensal Road, Anthology and Tryst

+2020s: Sweet Inspiration, My Life Is a Symphony and Australian Made Live

 In February 2021, Ceberano released Sweet Inspiration, her 17th studio and 28th career album.
 It includes ten cover versions and two original tracks.

-In May 2023, Ceberano released My Life is a Symphony with Melbourne Symphony Orchestra.
+In May 2023, Ceberano released My Life Is a Symphony with Melbourne Symphony Orchestra.

+Throughout 2025, Ceberano toured the Australian Made Live, which was extended into 2026.
+The live album Australian Made Live was released in August 2025.

+As of June 2026, she is one of only four Australian artists alongside AC/DC, Midnight Oil, and Kylie Minogue to achieve Top 10 albums across five consecutive decades.

 Film and television

-Ceberano made her acting debut in a feature film, playing Jenna in Dust Off The Wings, directed by her husband, Lee Rogers.
+Ceberano made her acting debut in a feature film, playing Jenna in Dust Off the Wings, directed by her husband, Lee Rogers.

 In 1993, Ceberano hosted her own late-night cabaret-style show on ABC TV called Kate Ceberano And Friends.

 In 1999, Ceberano starred in the film Molokai: The Story of Father Damien, which was directed by Paul Cox.

 In 2005, Ceberano was a judge in the inaugural season of X Factor Australia, along with Mark Holden and John Reid, then Natalie Imbruglia became her replacement, before joining Dancing with the Stars in 2007, of which she was crowned champion.
 Late that year, Ceberano participated in series 2 of It Takes Two, where she mentored Australian swimmer Daniel Kowalski.
 She returned in 2008 for series 3 and mentored Australian Football League (AFL) player Russell Robertson, who would go on to be runner-up.

 In January 2008, Ceberano's family tree and career was documented in SBS's Who Do You Think You Are? (series 1/ episode 2).

 From January 2011, Ceberano was a presenter on the Nine Network's Getaway television series, as well as a relief host for Kerri-Anne Kennerley's morning program also on the Nine Network.
 In November 2011, Ceberano was announced as the host of the Nine Network's television series Excess Baggage.

 In late 2019, she was eliminated seventh from The Masked Singer and revealed to be the 'Lion'.